assifdaudi/video-editor-component/README.md

 - Perfect for logos, watermarks, graphics

 **Shape Overlays:**
-- Choose Rectangle or Arrow
+- Rectangle shapes for highlighting or framing
 - Set color, stroke width, fill/stroke style
 - Drag to position, resize as needed
-- Useful for highlighting or visual markers
+- Useful for highlighting, borders, or visual markers

 ### 5. Render
 - Click **"Send to backend"** button